davidramos-om/orbit-db-control-center/README.md

 # orbit-db-control center

-This is a control center for orbit-db.
+A control center for orbit-db.
 It is a web interface that allows you to create and manage orbit-db instances.

 ## Dashboard
 <img